 It may seem counterintuitive for today’s pressurized employees, but one of the best ways to be happier and more productive in the office is to escape from it.
 Vacation, with all the benefits it brings staff and employers alike, is finally being recognized as a valuable asset for any company.
 Whether it’s a week on the beach in Mexico, hiking in the Alps or a trip to Las Vegas, research shows that getting away from it all is good for business.

-Far from being the preserve of major corporations, all these vacation benefits are available to small and medium-sized enterprises – as the experiences of Simpliflying and Sagmeister & Walsh make clear (see below).
-And yet, many small and medium-sized enterprises are missing out.
-In the UK, more than half of small and medium-sized enterprise leaders took off five days or less in 2016, with more than a fifth taking no holiday at all.
-A study in New Zealand found that 13 percent of small and medium-sized enterprise leaders had taken no vacation in the previous 12 months.
+Far from being the preserve of major corporations, all these vacation benefits are available to small and medium-size enterprises — as the experiences of Simpliflying and Sagmeister & Walsh make clear (see below).
+And yet, many small and medium-size enterprises are missing out.
+In the U.K., more than half of small and medium-size enterprise leaders took off five days or less in 2016, with more than a fifth taking no holiday at all.
+A study in New Zealand found that 13% of small and medium-size enterprise leaders had taken no vacation in the previous 12 months.
 The risk with such attitudes is that they create a domino effect, where staff feel they cannot take their holiday entitlement either.

-To tackle the problem, managers of small and medium-sized enterprises and large companies have various options, with leading by example being top of the list.
-Introducing a ‘use it or lose it’ policy, albeit with some flexibility, can also help.
-One of South America’s best-known success stories, the transformation of Brazil’s SEMCO from a $4m firm in 1982 to $212m in 2003, followed an HR approach that included mandatory vacation.
+To tackle the problem, managers of small and medium-size enterprises and large companies have various options, with leading by example being at the top of the list.
+Introducing a “use it or lose it” policy, albeit with some flexibility, can also help.
+One of South America’s best-known success stories, the transformation of Brazil’s SEMCO from a $4 million firm in 1982 to $212 million in 2003, followed an HR approach that included mandatory vacation.
 In his bestseller Maverick, CEO Ricardo Semler wrote that “you should all take your 30 days of vacation every year.
 It’s vital for your health and the company’s welfare.
 No excuse is good enough for accumulating vacation days for later.”
 For an employee in any company, the process of booking a vacation with a line manager can also be made easier with the provision of HR software, rather than paper forms.